Honeywell/ITEC F124: Possible Jaguar usage

 The afterburning F125 engine was being considered, in 2009, by the Indian Air Force as a replacement for the Rolls-Royce Turbomeca Adour engines in their SEPECAT Jaguar aircraft.
 The new engine would be both lighter and more powerful.
 It was successfully demonstrated in 2007.
 This proposal of Indian Air Force to up-engine its fleet of SEPECAT Jaguar ground attack aircraft stalled after a decade in August 2019 owing to the high cost involved.
-Jane's quoted that Honeywell quoted a price of USD2.4 billion ₹18500 crore for 180 F-125IN turbofan engines as replacements for the Rolls-Royce Turbomeca Adour Mk 811 powerpacks originally installed in the Jaguars.
+Jane's quoted that Honeywell quoted a price of US$2.4 billion ₹18500 crore for 180 F-125IN turbofan engines as replacements for the Rolls-Royce Turbomeca Adour Mk 811 powerpacks originally installed in the Jaguars.

 Design

 The F124 engine is a low-bypass, two-spool engine (meaning that there are two rotating shafts, a high-pressure shaft and a low-pressure shaft).
 The fan/low-pressure compressor has three stages with titanium blades.
 The first stage has 30 blades, and the overall pressure ratio for the three-stage fan is 2.5:1.
 Some of the air is bypassed (Bypass ratio of 0.472:1), and the rest is fed to the high-pressure compressor.

-The high-pressure compressor (HPC) has an uncommon arrangement for a small turbofan engine, with both axial and a centrifugal stages on the same shaft.
-There are four axial stages and a fifth centrifugal stage.
+The high-pressure compressor (HPC) has four axial stages and a fifth centrifugal stage.
 All the blades and the impeller are made from titanium.

 The fuel is burned in an annular combustor and the core flow passes through a single-stage high-pressure turbine (HPT) followed by a single-stage low-pressure turbine.
 The HPT is air-cooled.
 The bypass air from the fan and the exhaust from the core are mixed before exiting through a common nozzle.
 In the F125 variant of the engine, the mixed flow passes through the afterburner section.
 The F124 does not have an afterburner.